KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 I crossed a couple of items off of my "bucket list": a meal at The Kitchen Table, a restaurant and bakery specializing in homestyle favorites, and coffee at The Hive, a student-led coffee shop.

 ![](2025-recap-images/the-kitchen-table-breakfast-buffet.jpg)
-The Kitchen Table's outstanding breakfast buffet
+The Kitchen Table's outstanding breakfast buffet... best I've ever had

 ![](2025-recap-images/the-hive-counter.jpg)
 Coffee at The Hive.
 I had a signature Wake-Up Call.